Jade Plant / Money Plant

 Try and make sure that you give it complete darkness at night, stop giving it fertiliser and make sure the soil dries out before watering.

-If you have been successful then your will be rewarded with White to Pink 5-petal flowers when it flowers.
+If you have been successful then your will be rewarded with White flowers that have 5 petals when it flowers, if your really lucky your Jade plant could produce pink flowers.

 Repotting Crassula Ovata “Jade Plant”, “Money Plant”

-Several plants from the Crassula genus, like the jade plant, are happy to grow in the same pot and soil for years on end.
+Several plants from the Crassula genus, like the jade plant, are happy to grow as a potted plant in the same pot and soil for years on end.
 You don’t need to keep re-potting them throughout the year, which can make it much easier to take care of them (especially when they get bigger and heavier).

 You should re pot younger jade plants every 2-3 years to allow it grow stronger and fuller.
 For older jade plants, make sure you re pot every 4-5 years.
 When replanting, make sure you do it at the beginning of spring, right before the growing season starts.